 If you could take a diverse group of people, ranging in age from teenage to 'golden' age, living in towns and villages throughout the Annapolis Valley and ask what we had in common, would you know the answer?
 The answer would be our love and compassion for abandoned and stray companion animals in Annapolis County.
 It is this group of dedicated volunteers that forms the heart and soul of Companion Animal Protection Society of Annapolis County, or CAPS, as it is known.

-The Companion Animal Protection Society of Annapolis County, Nova Scotia is a diverse group, but the one thing we all have in common is our love and appreciation for the animals that touch our lives.
+Companion Animal Protection Society of Annapolis County, Nova Scotia is a diverse group but the one thing we all have in common is our love and appreciation for the animals that touch our lives.
 CAPS is run entirely through the efforts of volunteers.
 A registered not-for-profit society, CAPS is a registered charity which is able to issue income tax receipts for all donations over $15.00.

 Please feel free to contact us with any questions you might have regarding this site and our operations.
 We hope you enjoy your time here, learning about what we're doing to improve the prospects of Annapolis County's homeless animals!

 Please note: while CAPS answers telephone calls from all over Nova Scotia from pet owners looking for advice, support and comfort on many matters, including re-homing of their companion animals, CAPS does not accept surrenders.
 All animals in CAPS care come from the municipal pound in Annapolis County.

 Want to make a real difference to ALL the CAPS animals in care?
 You can become a MEMBER OF CAPS!

 Why be a member of the CAPS Team?
 MEMBERS HELP MAKE IT ALL HAPPEN!